 John has always been active in community service, even outside of his primary employment in public service.
 Before becoming a judge, for example, he read to pre-school children on a weekly basis for years in the Greenville Head Start program, tutored middle-school children through Save our Sons, taught middle and high school classes as part of the Junior Achievement program, and served on the board of Friends of the Reedy River.
 While he was a circuit judge, John served on the 2003-04 Governor's Water Law Review Committee.
 John now chairs the South Carolina Access to Justice Commission.

-John has three children.
-His daughter Reed is a 2012 graduate of Duke University with a B.S. in Economics.
+John is married to Stephanie Leonard Few, a partner in the law firm Womble Bond Dickinson, practicing in the field of economic development.
+They live on Daniel Island in the City of Charleston, Berkeley County.
+Together, they have six children.
+John's daughter Reed is a 2012 graduate of Duke University with a B.S. in Economics.
 Reed works for Concerto HealthAI, a platform technology company focused on applications of artificial intelligence to oncology.
 She lives in the Williamsburg neighborhood of Brooklyn.
 John's daughter Anna is a 2016 graduate of Clemson University Calhoun Honors College with a B.S. in Nursing.
 Anna lives in Denver where she works as a registered nurse at Rose Medical Center.
 His son Cannon is a senior at Boston College majoring in English.
-He is also a recording artist performing under the name "Cannon."
+Cannon is also a recording artist performing under the name "Cannon."
 John is the son of J. Kendall Few of Greenville, and Belva Beasley Few of Greenwood.

 |Law Clerks:||Kari Still|